Brady Brammer

-Brady Brammer is an American politician.
-He is a Republican Party (United States) representing the 27th district in the Utah House of Representatives.
+Brady Brammer is an American Republican politician in the Utah State Senate, representing the 21st district.
+He previously represented the 54th district in the Utah House of Representatives.

 Political career

 In 2018, Brammer ran for election to the District 27 seat in the Utah House of Representatives, which was being vacated by fellow Republican Mike Kennedy.
 He defeated Jared Carman in the Republican primary with 57.5% of the vote, and went on to win the general election with 75.6% of the vote.
 He is running for re-election in 2020.

 In February 2020, Brammer proposed a bill to require warning labels for pornography.
 A version of the bill became law in April.

 As of October 2020, Brammer sits on the following committees: